tdebatty/java-string-similarity/README.md

 ## Summary

 The main characteristics of each implemented algorithm are presented below.
-The "cost" column gives an estimation of the computational cost to compute te similarity between two strings of length m and n respectively.
+The "cost" column gives an estimation of the computational cost to compute the similarity between two strings of length m and n respectively.

 |  									|  						| Normalized? 	| Metric?	| Type    | Cost |
 |--------							|-------				|-------------	|----------	| ------  | ---- |